audreyfeldroy/wagtail-starter-kit/README.rst

 Overview
 ========

 Wagtail Starter Kit provides you with a flexible starting point for your Django project.
 Included in this template is a Django development environment provided by vagrant, a project layout based on pydanny's `cookiecutter django`_ and `Two Scoops of Django`_ and a lean set of dependencies.
-The goal is to provide you with everything you need to quickly and easily start a new Django project.
+The goal is to provide you with everything you need to quickly and easily start a new Django Wagtail project.

 Wagtail Starter Kit uses a scaffolding tool called `cookiecutter`_.
 Cookiecutter is similar to `Yeoman`_.
-These tools are used to build out entire projects for you instead of you having to create files manually and modify their configurations.
+These tools are used to automatically build out entire projects instead of you having to create files manually and modify their configurations.

 .. _cookiecutter django: https://github.com/pydanny/cookiecutter-django
 .. _Two Scoops of Django: https://www.twoscoopspress.com/products/two-scoops-of-django-1-8